- Tumbleweed 2.42.1-1.1

 name color-sequence

-The name is a logical name of color sequence (for example "error").
+The name is a logical name for the color sequence (for example: error).
 The names are specific to the utilities.
 For more details always see the COLORS section in the man page for the utility.

-The color-sequence is a color name, ASCII color sequences or escape sequences.
+The color-sequence can be a color name, an ANSI color sequence, or an escape sequence.

 Color names¶